BlanchonMarc/ROS-Turtlebot-Project/README.md

 here is the image visualize after creating the map.

-after that, we created the launch file which shows the initial position of our robot into the map after we another two launch files that go to the goal position 1 and 2 where our QR code will be there so for this launch files we set the coordinates to find the goal position. the files are located into the turtlebot pc /ros_turtlebot/ros/kinetic/catkin_ws/src/turtlebot_vibot/turtlebot_vibot_nav/launch.
+after that, we created the launch file which shows the initial position of our robot into the map after we another two launch files that go to the goal position 1 and 2 where our QR code will be there so for this launch files we set the coordinates to find the goal position. the files are located into the turtlebot pc /ros_turtlebot/ros/kinetic/catkin_ws/src/turtlebot_vibot/turtlebot_vibot_nav/launch. the launch file of first goal position show in below.

 ```
 <launch>